ShenLab/A-risk/README.md

-# Frisk, plausibility of risk genes of autism
+# A-risk, plausibility of risk genes of autism
 Dissecting autism genetic risk using single-cell RNA-seq data

 Chen et al., in prep